GACE Program Admission Practice Test (210, 211, 212, & 710)

 Test II: Program Admission Mathematics

 56 selected response questions.
 The focus is on fundamental concepts of mathematics and the ability to solve problems and to reason in a quantitative context.
 Test II has four subareas:

-- Algebra and Functions – 30% of test
+- Data Interpretation and Representation, Statistics, and Probability – 32% of test

 Test III: Program Admission Writing